OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/12 November 2016.md

 ---

 ## Spiritual Practices & Ritual

 - Similar **occult practices** were observed in other political contexts, such as South Korea
 - **Reiki symbols**, especially **An-nu-ki**, can be used for energetic healing and spiritual protection
+- Black magic and ritual practices, such as "Spirit Cooking", are connected to Hillary Clinton and her associates.

 ---

 ## Political Power Structures